 No-loan colleges are exactly what they sound like: schools that meet 100 percent of their students’ financial need without including student loans as part of their financial aid package.
 This takes the financial stress away from students and their families when paying for college tuition.
 It places students in a better position to build wealth by reducing — or even eliminating — how much they need to borrow to pay for school.

-No-loan colleges may seem like a novel idea, but they’ve been around since the early 2000s.
-Justin Draeger, president and CEO of the National Association of Student Financial Aid Administrators (NASFAA), says that the agency is keeping close tabs on these institutions, as they may become more mainstream in the coming years.
+No-loan colleges may seem novel, but they’ve existed since the early 2000s.
+Justin Draeger, president and CEO of the National Association of Student Financial Aid Administrators (NASFAA), says the agency is keeping close tabs on these institutions as they may become more mainstream in the coming years.

 “Several schools that have ‘no-loan’ policies — particularly those with large endowments — have been rethinking their strategies and increasing their aid packages to allow students to focus solely on being students,” Draeger says.
 “I suspect more schools with large endowments will be reexamining their financial aid levels coming out of the pandemic,” he adds.